nuxt/nuxt/docs/3.api/1.composables/use-head.md

 See [@unhead/schema](https://github.com/unjs/unhead/blob/main/packages/schema/src/schema.ts) for more detailed types.

 ::alert{type=info}
-The properties of `useHead` can be dynamic, accepting `ref`, `computed` and `reactive` properties. `meta` parameter can also accept a function returning an object to make the entire object reactive.
+The properties of `useHead` can be dynamic, accepting `ref`, `computed`, and `reactive` properties. `meta` parameters can also accept a function that returns an object to make it reactive.
 ::

 ## Parameters